 • Universal waterproof phone case – Keep smartphones dry with this waterproof case when hanging out at the beach.

 • Camera/photography gear – Greece is very photogenic so don’t forget to bring your camera!
 A GoPro or an affordable underwater camera are great for taking photos at the beach.
-If you are traveling alone or as a couple, you might want to to take a selfie stick/portable tripod to take amazing photos of yourself.
+If you are traveling alone or as a couple, you might want to bring a selfie stick/portable tripod to take amazing photos of yourself.
 Don’t forget to bring an extra memory card.

 • Scarf – A lightweight scarf will keep you warm on chilly summer nights or places with too much air-conditioning.
 A scarf is also useful if visiting churches or monasteries which require women to cover up.

 • Sunglasses – Greece is very sunny so sunglasses are a must!
 For optimum protection I prefer polarized sunglasses with dark lenses like this pair for women.